PalakGarg14/Topic-Modeling---LDA---WANA-Cannabis-Customer-Reviews/README.md

 2. Import Dataset
 3. Tokenize Sentences and Clean
 4. Build the Bigram, Trigram Models and Lemmatize
-5. Build the Topic Model
+5. Build the Topic Model and Optimizing it using coherence
 6. Presenting the Results
     - What is the Dominant topic and its percentage contribution in each document?
     - The most representative sentences for each topic